gg-coding/health-app/README.md

 an app for health
 for your loved ones away from you.
-Never miss out on their health updates anymore.
+Never miss out on their health updates anymore